- Stimulating, warming and energizing

 Gentler and less stimulating than the more traditional cineole rich variety, the verbenone chemotype is frequently recommended by many authorities for its skin nourishing powers.

-Acne prone skin may respond favorably to the renewing effects of Rosemary verbenone.
+Problem prone skin may respond favorably to the renewing effects of Rosemary verbenone.
 Its skin nourishing effect makes it especially ideal for dry and mature skin.

 A potent body and mind tonic, Rosemary is especially good for clearing the mind and emotions.